Code-Institute-Submissions/hotel-website/README.md

 that way specifically with the business objectives in mind.
 The supplemenatary information is contained in the Gallery and Contact page.

+### Skeleton
+I designed the general structure of the site using [Balsamiq] (https://balsamiq.com) to create a wireframe for each of the three pages on large screens.

+- [Home Page] (/assets/images/home-wireframe.png)
+- [Gallery Page] (/assets/images/gallery-wireframe.png)
+- [Contact Page] (/assets/images/contact-wireframe.png)

+All pages contain the same navigation menu and footer.
+The navigation menu is fixed to the top.
+The Home page is deivided into three sections - Main Section (which includes a callout and booking form), About Section and Offers Section.
+The Gallery page is divided into three sections - a Title Section, Image Gallery Section and Bootom Section.
+The Contact page is divided into one main Contact section which was divided into two seperate sections of a Contact Form and Contact Section.